coiled/benchmarks/AB_environments/README.md

 > coiled 0.2.27 requires distributed>=2.23.0, but you have distributed 2.8.0+1709.ge0932ec2 which is incompatible.

 #### Solution:
-Your conda environment points to a fork of dask/dask or dask/distributed, but its owner did not synchronize the tags.
+Your pip environment points to a fork of dask/dask or dask/distributed, but its owner did not synchronize the tags.
 To fix, the owner of the fork must run:
 ```bash
 $ git remote -v